 For a Central to know of your existence you need to send out Advertising packets.
-The Advertising Packet will contain your Bluetooth Address (BDADDR), some flags that include information about your connection availability status, and one or more optional fields for other information, like your device name or what Services you provide (e.g. Heart Rate, Temperature, etc.)
+The Advertising Packet will contain your Bluetooth Address (BDADDR), some flags that include information about your connection availability status, and one or more optional fields for other information, like your device name or what Services you provide (e.g. Heart Rate, Temperature, etc.).

 The Stack is responsible for broadcasting your advertising packets at a regular, configurable interval into the open air.
-That means that all BLE Centrals that are scanning and in range, may hear your advertising packet and process it.
+That means that all BLE Centrals that are scanning and in range may hear your advertising packet and process it.
 There are several things that can be done to enhance security, which I will address later.